 "You hear everybody talk about how bad South Florida is.
 Hey, we stopped the downward spiral when I took over the job," Taggart said.
 "By no means are we happy with four wins last year.
 But it was progress.
 It was moving in the right direction."

-Five things to watch for as the Bulls try to end a string of three consecutive losing seasons.
+Some things to watch as the Bulls try to end a string of four consecutive losing seasons: